romanspb80/evpn-for-ovn/README.md

 # Further development
-1. Separate function "BGP Speaker" from **evpn-agent.py** and develop new application.
+1. Split the **evpn-agent.py** into two applications: "BGP Speaker" and "OVS/OVN Configurator".
+These apps will be connected via RabbitMQ.
+"OVS/OVN Configurator" would be get requests from different sources via Queue.
+2. Orchestrate the app "BGP Speaker" with NodePort-type Service for associate containers with host-interfaces.
+This would get the opportunity to run several "BGP Speaker" on one host.
+3. Implement monitoring subsystem.
-2. Develop a plugin for OpenStack instead of **evpn-agent.py**.
+2. Develop a plugin for OpenStack instead of current solution.
+It would be better to extend Neutron API and use only one Endpoint.
 3. Develop WiKi.